Origin of Bright Quantum Emissions with High Debye-Waller factor in Silicon Nitride

 $\beta$-Si$_3$N$_4$ crystallizes in the centrosymmetric P6$_3$/m space group~\cite{Goodman1980}, with two inequivalent nitrogen sites (C$_{3h}$ and $m$) and a single silicon site of $m$ symmetry.
 In this work, we consider the nitrogen vacancy at the C$_{3h}$ site (V$_\text{N}$) and the associated nitrogen-antisite-vacancy complex (N$_\text{Si}$V$_\text{N}$).
 Defects are modeled in a 280-atom hexagonal supercell with $\Gamma$-point sampling of the brillouin zone.
 Calculations are performed using the hybrid Heyd-Scuseria-Ernzerhof (HSE) functional~\cite{heyd2003hybrid} and projector augmented-wave potentials~\cite{blochl1994projector}, as implemented in \texttt{VASP}~\cite{kresse1996efficient}.
 A Hartree-Fock exchange fraction of $\alpha=0.30$ yields a band gap of 6.1 eV, in good agreement with experiment~\cite{Asano2022} [see Sec.
-S1 of the Supplemental Material (SM)~\cite{SM}; see also Refs. ~\cite{Asano2022,Zhang1991,Kumagai2014,Kavanagh2024,HR1950,Alkauskas2014,defectpl,Lax1952,Kubo1955,qijingzhengvaspbandunfolding} therein].
+S1 of the Supplementary Information (SI); see also Refs. ~\cite{Asano2022,Zhang1991,Kumagai2014,Kavanagh2024,HR1950,Alkauskas2014,defectpl,Lax1952,Kubo1955,qijing} therein].
 Unit-cell optimizations used a 4$\times$4$\times$9 Monkhorst-Pack \textbf{k}-mesh~\cite{Monkhorst1976} and a 400 eV plane-wave cutoff, giving relaxed lattice constants $a=b=7.61$ $\text{\AA{}}$ and $c=2.91$ $\text{\AA{}}$, consistent with Ref.~\cite{HARDIE1957}.
+Furthermore, the calculated formation enthalpy of -8.96 eV per formula unit is in good agreement with that of the experimentally reported value of -8.58 eV~\cite{OHARE1999303}.
 Supercell geometries were relaxed using PBE functional~\cite{Perdew1996} until forces were below 0.001 eV/$\text{\AA{}}$, followed by electronic structure calculation using hybrid-functional.
 Excited-state energies and geometries were obtained using the $\Delta$SCF method~\cite{Gali2009} and spin polarization is explicitly considered in all the calculations.
-Electron-phonon coupling was analyzed using \texttt{PHONOPY}~\cite{Togo2015} and \texttt{DEFECTPL}~\cite{Dey2025,defectpl}.
+Electron-phonon coupling was analyzed using \texttt{PHONOPY}~\cite{Togo2015} and \texttt{DEFECTPL}~\cite{Dey2025,defectpl,Meher2025}.
 Finite-size corrections for charged defects were applied using the eFNV scheme~\cite{Kumagai2014} via \texttt{DOPED}~\cite{Kavanagh2024}.
 Further computational details are provided in Sec.
-S2 of SM~\cite{SM}.
+S2 of SI.